 You’ll find your UniKey username and password with your confirmation of enrolment.
 International students will receive instructions for obtaining a UniKey after accepting their offer.

-Through MyUni, you'll be able to download your timetable (available from mid-February), and check your University email – it's important to do this regularly.
+Through MyUni, you'll be able to download your timetable, and check your University email – it's important to do this regularly.

 You can also access Sydney Student, your self-administration service where you can perform many useful tasks – update your address and contact details, manage your enrolment and more.
 (Learn more about student administration.)